Is your Internet connection really as fast as your ISP claims it is?

 Note: You don’t have to physically disconnect your other devices from your router.
 You can either temporarily turn them off or put them in Airplane Mode.

-I recommend running the speed test several times to rule out one result being a fluke.
+That’s all there is to running the tests.
 If the speeds returned are considerably lower than the speed you’re paying for you should ask your ISP to send a tech out to fix the issue.